What is Apache Iceberg?

 Iceberg organizes table data through four layers of metadata stacked on top of ordinary data files.

-At the bottom are the data files — typically Parquet, though ORC and Avro are also supported.
-These are the same columnar files you'd find in any data lake, and they live in whatever object storage you're using.
+At the bottom are data files -- typically Parquet, though ORC and Avro work too.
+Standard columnar files in whatever object storage you're using.

 Above that, manifest files track which data files belong to a table.
-But they're not just path lists — each manifest entry also records column-level statistics: value counts, null counts, and the min/max values for each column.
-Those statistics are what lets query engines skip files entirely during planning without opening them.
+They're not just path lists -- each entry records column-level statistics: value counts, null counts, min/max values.
+Those statistics let query engines skip files entirely during planning without opening them.

-Multiple ingest operations produce multiple manifest files, so manifest lists collect them.
-A manifest list represents one complete version of a table's file set, and it's what a query engine reads to figure out which manifests — and therefore which data files — it needs to touch.
+Multiple ingest operations produce multiple manifests, so manifest lists collect them.
+A manifest list represents one complete version of a table's file set -- it's what the query engine reads to figure out which manifests and data files to touch.

-The metadata file holds everything together.
-It contains the table's schema, partition spec, and a history of snapshots, where each snapshot points to a manifest list.
-This is what makes time travel possible and what enables atomic schema changes — you're never modifying files in place, you're always creating a new snapshot that points to a new view of the data while the old snapshots remain intact and queryable.
+The metadata file holds everything together: schema, partition spec, and a history of snapshots.
+Each snapshot points to a manifest list.
+This is what makes time travel possible and enables atomic schema changes -- you're never modifying files in place, just creating a new snapshot pointing to a new view of the data while old snapshots remain intact and queryable.

-On top of all that sits a catalog — a lightweight lookup service that maps a table name to its current metadata file location.
-The catalog can be the Hive Metastore, a JDBC-backed database, AWS Glue, Project Nessie, or any other compatible implementation.
-The query engine asks the catalog where to find a table, the catalog points to the metadata file, and the rest unwinds from there.
+On top sits a catalog -- a lightweight lookup mapping table names to current metadata file locations.
+It can be the Hive Metastore, a JDBC database, AWS Glue, Project Nessie, or any compatible implementation.
+The query engine asks the catalog where to find a table, gets pointed to the metadata file, and the rest unwinds from there.

-This structure — all JSON and Parquet in a bucket — is what delivers ACID transactions, time travel, schema evolution, and efficient file-level skipping, without requiring any specialized storage or a dedicated server.
+This structure -- JSON and Parquet in a bucket -- is what delivers ACID transactions, time travel, schema evolution, and efficient file-level skipping without specialized storage or a dedicated server.

 Key Features

 ACID transactions with snapshot isolation.
 Concurrent writers work against the same table safely.
-Iceberg resolves conflicts at commit time, not at write time, using optimistic concurrency.
-Readers always see a consistent snapshot of the table and are never affected by in-progress writes.
+Iceberg resolves conflicts at commit time using optimistic concurrency.
+Readers always see a consistent snapshot, unaffected by in-progress writes.

 Hidden partitioning.
-Most table formats require you to partition explicitly and write queries that match the partition scheme — WHERE dt = '2024-01-01' has to match the dt partition exactly or you scan everything.
-Iceberg tracks the relationship between partition values and the transform that produced them, so the engine can prune correctly even if your query uses a different expression.
-You can also change the partition layout without touching existing data — old files stay on the old layout, new files use the new one, and queries span both transparently.
+Most formats require explicit partitioning and queries that match the scheme exactly.
+Iceberg tracks the relationship between partition values and the transform that produced them, so the engine prunes correctly even with different query expressions.
+Partition layouts can change without touching existing data -- old files stay on the old layout, new files use the new one, queries span both transparently.

 Schema evolution.
-Iceberg identifies columns by an internal integer ID, not by name or position.
-That means you can rename, reorder, add, or drop columns and old files continue to be read correctly — the engine maps the stored column IDs to the current schema.
-This is not the case with most other formats, where column order in the file is assumed to match the schema's column order.
+Columns are identified by internal integer IDs, not names or positions.
+Rename, reorder, add, or drop columns and old files read correctly -- the engine maps stored column IDs to the current schema.
+Most other formats assume file column order matches schema order.

 Time travel.
-Every write produces a new snapshot; no snapshot is deleted until you explicitly run expiry.
-You can query any historical snapshot by ID or by timestamp, which is useful for debugging, auditing, or reproducing the state of a dataset at a specific point in time.
+Every write creates a new snapshot; none are deleted until you explicitly run expiry.
+Query any historical snapshot by ID or timestamp -- useful for debugging, auditing, or reproducing dataset state at a specific point.

 Scalable metadata.
-The file-skipping statistics in manifest files mean query planning doesn't depend on opening data files or listing directories.
-This scales to tables with millions of files where directory-listing approaches become unusable.
+File-skipping statistics in manifests mean query planning doesn't require opening data files or listing directories.
+Scales to tables with millions of files where directory-listing breaks down.

 Where Iceberg Fits in a Data Lakehouse Stack

-A data lakehouse built on Iceberg typically has five layers:
+A lakehouse on Iceberg typically has five layers:

-1. Object storage — S3, GCS, ADLS, or HDFS holds the actual files.
+1. Object storage -- S3, GCS, ADLS, or HDFS for the actual files.

-2. File format — Parquet is the standard choice for analytics; Iceberg also supports ORC and Avro.
+2. File format -- Parquet is standard; Iceberg also supports ORC and Avro.

-3. Table format — Apache Iceberg provides the metadata layer that makes the files behave like managed tables.
+3. Table format -- Apache Iceberg provides the metadata layer making files behave like managed tables.

-4. Catalog — AWS Glue, Nessie, the Hive Metastore, or an Iceberg REST Catalog tracks what tables exist and where their metadata lives.
+4. Catalog -- AWS Glue, Nessie, Hive Metastore, or Iceberg REST Catalog tracks tables and metadata locations.

-5. Query engine — Spark for batch processing, Trino or Dremio for interactive queries, Flink for streaming — all reading the same tables.
+5. Query engine -- Spark for batch, Trino or Dremio for interactive queries, Flink for streaming -- all reading the same tables.

-The practical benefit over a traditional data warehouse architecture is that you're not making a second copy of your data into a proprietary system.
-Everything stays in open formats on cheap storage, and any engine that understands Iceberg can use it.
-When a better query engine comes out, you can adopt it without migrating your data.
+The practical benefit over a traditional warehouse: no second copy of data into a proprietary system.
+Everything stays in open formats on cheap storage, and any Iceberg-capable engine can use it.
+When a better engine comes along, adopt it without migrating data.

 Apache Iceberg vs Delta Lake vs Apache Hudi

 All three are open table formats solving the same core problem.
-The differences are mostly about ecosystem fit and specific feature tradeoffs.
+Differences come down to ecosystem fit and feature tradeoffs.

 Apache Iceberg Delta Lake Apache Hudi